 Driven by connected low-cost sensing and actuation and the range of scientifically and economically relevant applications these capabilities enable, the Internet of Things has become a central research area with reach across fields within and peripheral to information technology.
 Particular challenges include understanding IoT application/user demands, heterogeneous architectures and interoperability, emerging IoT communication technologies and their coexistence, cross-layer hard and soft quality of service guarantees, and integrating and mediating Things within intelligent systems.
 The International Conference on the Internet of Things is the premier gathering for visionary and groundbreaking research in IoT and closely-related fields.
 It connects world-class researchers with leading industry experts to steer innovation in multiple IoT verticals (e.g., smart industry, smart city/urban, smart health, smart environment).
 Since its start in 2008, the conference has been backed by strong support from leading academic institutions as well as industry.
-We are pleased to announce its 12th edition and associated workshops, which will take place physically from November 7–10 at the Faculty of Industrial Design Engineering (IDE), on TU Delft campus (the Netherlands).
+We are pleased to announce its 13th edition and associated workshops, which will take place physically from November 7–10 at the Noyori Conference Hall at Nagoya University, Japan.

 Workshop Proposals and Information

 IoT 2023 invites full-day and half-day workshop proposals with a clearly defined scope that falls in the general topics of the conference.
 We also encourage submission of workshop proposals that follow alternative formats such as hackathons, plugfests, demo jams, and breakout sessions as long as they can be conducted in hybrid settings.

 We encourage workshop organizers to consider holding workshops physically at Noyori Conference Hall at Nagoya University.